google/crubit/docs/overview/unstable_features.md

 An alternative fix would be language support for in-place pinned construction.
 That would render the `Ctor` trait obsolete, and reduce Crubit's needs around trait coherence (as well as `negative_impls`, above).

+### `register_tool`

+We previously used this attribute to allow Crubit to read annotations on types/functions.
+However, the need for end-users to enable a feature gate and re-declare the tool caused us to migrate away to using `#[doc]` attributes.

+We use custom attributes so that Crubit can round-trip a type correctly, or to implement automated bridging so that a C++ `Status` becomes a Rust `Result<(), StatusError>`, or what have you.